Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Introduction

+It follows that $(M,d\theta_M)$ is an exact symplectic manifold without boundary such that the Liouville vector field $Z$ is complete.

 In order to generalize the work of Fukaya and Irie to more interesting Liouville manifolds, we will use a notion introduced by the author \cite{yl2} (also independently by Zhou \cite{zz2}).
-From now on, $M$ will be a $2n$-dimensional Liouville manifold with $c_1(M)=0$, and we fix a trivialization of its canonical bundle $K_M$, so that its symplectic cohomology $\mathit{SH}^\ast(M)$ and (positive) $S^1$-equivariant symplectic cohomology $\mathit{SH}_{S^1}^\ast(M)$ (see $\cite{bo}$ or $\cite{ps2}$ for its definition) admit well-defined $\mathbb{Z}$-gradings.
+From now on, $M$ will be a $2n$-dimensional Liouville manifold with $c_1(M)=0$, and we fix a trivialization of its canonical bundle $K_M$, so that its symplectic cohomology $\mathit{SH}^\ast(M)$ and (positive) $S^1$-equivariant symplectic cohomology $\mathit{SH}_{S^1}^\ast(M)$ (see $\cite{bo}$ or $\cite{ps2}$ for its definition) are well-defined $\mathbb{Z}$-graded vector spaces over some field $\mathbb{K}$ (for the purpose of this paper, $\mathbb{K}\supset\mathbb{Q}$ will be a field containing rational numbers, or simply $\mathbb{R}$).
 As is the case of singular homologies, the $S^1$-equivariant symplectic cohomology is related to the ordinary symplectic cohomology by the (Gysin) long exact sequence

 where the erasing map $I$ is induced by the obvious inclusion of cochain complexes, and the marking map $B$ is defined in terms of the higher BV structures on the cochain complex $\mathit{SC}^\ast(M)$ underlying $\mathit{SH}^\ast(M)$.